 2. Chin Mudra

-This is one of the most commonly practiced mudras.
+This is one of the most commonly practiced mudras in meditation.
 It is the mudra for wisdom.
 It involves connecting the thumb and index finger with the palms on the knees and palms facing up.
 Imagine holding a sheet of paper in between the fingers to get an idea of the gentle pressure to be applied between the fingers in this mudra.

-This mudra helps you build concentration in meditation and its used widely during pranayama and meditation.
+In pranayama and meditation, this powerful mudra helps build concentration and heighten your internal awareness.
 We use this mudra during the day as the fingers and palms face toward the sun’s energy.

 3. Gyana (Jnana Mudra)